 LASIK is the most commonly performed laser vision surgery in practice today.
 During a LASIK procedure, your surgeon will create a small flap of corneal tissue which is then folded back so that an excimer laser can reshape your cornea, and change your vision.

 LASIK can be used to treat myopia, hyperopia, and astigmatism.
 LASIK has a quick healing time.
 The majority of patients are able to return to work and driving the day after their LASIK procedure.
 There is a subtle improvement in vision throughout the six months after the procedure.

 SMILE is the newest and most recently FDA-approved laser vision correction procedure.
 The main procedural difference between a SMILE procedure and other procedures is that an excimer laser is not used.
 A femtosecond laser cuts a tiny incision in a patient’s cornea where the lenticule (a small piece of corneal tissue) is then removed through that incision.
 This helps to reshape the cornea and improve vision thus incorporating the benefits of both LASIK and PRK.

 The procedure is described as quick and painless by most patients.
 The procedure only takes about 9 minutes per eye.

-The healing form SMILE is quicker than PRK, but it takes a little longer than LASIK.
+The healing from SMILE is quicker than PRK, but it takes a little longer than LASIK.
 It can be a great alternative for a patient who has needed the benefits of PRK but wants to have a quicker healing time.
 Typically, patients are seeing great at about a week.